 Examination Results & Score Reports

-The ERPA-Special Enrollment Examination measures the candidate's level of achievement of the required learning objectives, and his/her required level of capability of accomplishing specified learning outcomes.
+The ERPA-SEE measures the candidate's level of achievement of the required learning objectives, and his/her required level of capability of accomplishing specified learning outcomes.
 The goal is to pass all candidates who have demonstrated adequate knowledge of the curriculum presented and to fail those candidates who have not.

 Wrong or omitted answers will receive no credit; therefore, there will be no advantage to leaving an answer blank.
 Examination scores are confidential and will be revealed only to the candidate and the IRS.
 Immediate examination results will be provided to candidates via score reports at the testing center.

 ERPA-SEE scaled scores are determined by calculating the number of questions answered correctly to the total number of questions in the examination and converting to a scale that ranges from 40 to 130.
-The Internal Revenue Service (IRS) has set the scaled passing score at 105, which corresponds to a minimum level of knowledge deemed acceptable by those persons who will be practicing as ERPAs before the IRS.
+The IRS has set the scaled passing score at 105, which corresponds to a minimum level of knowledge deemed acceptable by those persons who will be practicing as ERPAs before the IRS.

 Fail - If you fail an exam part of the ERPA-SEE, your score report will show a scaled score between 40 and 104.
 You will also receive diagnostic information as feedback on each of the topic areas as presented on the ERPA-SEE syllabi to assist you with future examination preparation.
 Diagnostic information will show results by an indicator of Level 1, 2 or 3 meaning:

-- Level 1: Considerably below the minimally acceptable score.
-It is important to approach how you study these topics as you prepare to take the examination part again.
+- Level 1: Area of weakness where additional study is necessary.
+It is important for you to focus on this domain as you prepare to take this examination part again.
 You may want to consider taking a review course or participating actively in a study group on these topics.

 Pass - The passing scaled scores for the ERPA-SEE range from 105 to 130.
 If you pass an exam part of the ERPA-SEE, your score report will provide you with a passing mark as indicated with a “Pass” but not a score.
 All score values above passing indicate that a candidate is qualified - not how qualified.